cloudyspells/cloudyspells.github.io/docs/_posts/2023-04-07-learn-rooms.md

-Microsoft Learn Rooms has been announced this week and it seems to be a very exciting new blended learning experience for anyone looking to develop cloud skills in supportive environment with peers and experts.
+Microsoft Learn Rooms has been announced this week and it seems to be a very exciting new blended learning experience for anyone looking to develop cloud skills in a supportive environment with peers and experts.

 Rooms not only consist of training, but also discussions and office hours sessions to ask questions to experts, Microsoft Certified Trainers and MVP's